Docetaxel is a type of chemotherapy. It is a treatment for a number of different types of cancer.

-How docetaxel works
+How it works

 How you have docetaxel

-You have docetaxel into your bloodstream.
+You have docetaxel as a drip into your bloodstream (intravenously).

-Into your bloodstream
+Drugs into your bloodstream

-You have the treatment through a drip into your arm.
-A nurse puts a small tube (a cannula) into one of your veins and connects the drip to it.
+You might have the treatment through a drip into your arm.
+Your nurse puts a small tube (a cannula) into one of your veins and connects the drip to it.

-You might need a central line.
+Or you might need a central line.
 This is a long plastic tube that gives the drugs into a large vein, either in your chest or through a vein in your arm.
-It stays in while you’re having treatment, which may be for a few months.
+It stays in the whole time you are having treatment.

-When you have it
+When you have docetaxel